nbessi/odoo_new_api_guideline/source/decorator.rst

 ----------------

 This decorator will ensure that decorated function will be called on create, write, unlink operation.
-If a constraint is met the function should raise an `exceptions.Waring` with apropriate message.
+If a constraint is met the function should raise an `exceptions.Warning` with apropriate message.

 @api.on_change
 --------------